-Creating Content
+Creating Spaces and Content

 We can now login as the newly created user: click Logout from the toolbar and then login using the details for the new user.
-This time, the user is taken to their Home Space, but they can still easily navigate to the Company Space and elsewhere.
-All the options to create sub-spaces and add content are available.
-The first thing we are going to do is see how we can create web content directly in the browser.
+This time, the user is taken to their Alfresco Dashboard, but they can still easily navigate to their Home Space or Company Space and elsewhere.